A model reduction method based on nonlinear optimization for multiscale stochastic optimal control problems: Numerical examples

 \section{Numerical examples}

-In this section, we present results of two numerical experiments to illustrate the effectiveness of $\mathcal{L}_2$-Opt-PSF(Algorithm \ref{alg_L2}) in solving stochastic optimal control problems, in which PDE constraints, objective functional and control constraints under different parameter settings are studied.
-In particular, we focus on the case of a one-dimensional parameter.
+In this section, we validate the effectiveness of the proposed $\mathcal{L}_2$-Opt-PSF algorithm (Algorithm \ref{alg_L2}) for solving stochastic optimal control problems through two representative numerical examples.
+The experiments are conducted under various parameter settings for the PDE constraints, objective functionals, and control constraints, with particular attention to the performance of the algorithm in the one-dimensional parameter case.

-Given a training set $\mathcal{P}_ {train}\subset\mathcal{P}=[1,10]$ and a FOM, ROM is constructed by Galerkin projection method as the initial value of the algorithm.
-In the numerical experiment, we generated a training set by uniformly sampling 100 data points from the interval $[1, 10]$ for the parameter values.
-Specifically, we used linearly spaced sampling to ensure a comprehensive coverage of the parameter space and to provide sufficient diversity for model training.
-This process was implemented using MATLAB's linspace function, which generates an array of evenly spaced values over a specified interval.
+To construct the initial reduced-order model for the $\mathcal{L}_2$-Opt-PSF algorithm, we employ the RB method combined with a greedy algorithm in the numerical experiments.
+Let the parameter space be $\mathcal{P}=[0.1,10]$, and let the training set $\mathcal{P}_{\text{train}}$ consist of 100 uniformly sampled points generated by the MATLAB \texttt{linspace} function to 2ensure sufficient coverage of the parameter space.
+The parameters are thus uniformly distributed over the interval.
+The greedy algorithm adaptively selects the optimal sample points through a posteriori error estimation and successively enriches the basis function space.
+At the $n$-th iteration, the full-order solution corresponding to the parameter point with the largest error in the current reduced-order model is added as a new basis function, and this process repeats until the prescribed reduced dimension $r$ is reached.
+The reduced-order model constructed by this strategy possesses global optimality and serves as a good initial guess for the subsequent $\mathcal{L}_2$-Opt-PSF optimization algorithm.

-The Broyden–Fletcher–Goldfarb–Shanno (BFGS) algorithm with a strong Wolfe line search strategy is chosen for the gradient-based optimization method in Algorithm \ref{alg_L2} to speed up the convergence, where the maximum number of iterations ($\mathbf{maxit}$) and tolerance ($\mathbf{tol}$) for BFGS are set to 1000 and $10^{-16}$ respectively.
+The gradient-based optimization in Algorithm \ref{alg_L2} employs the BFGS algorithm with a strong Wolfe line search to accelerate convergence, where the maximum number of iterations $\mathbf{maxit}$ is set to $1000$ and the tolerance $\mathbf{tol}$ is set to $10^{-16}$.

-When the mesh generation process is encrypted and the training data set is large, using the FEM to calculate the snapshot space can significantly reduce computational efficiency.
-To address this issue, we adopt the GMsFEM discussed in Chapter \ref{GMsFEM} to enhance computational performance.
-It leverages GMsFEM's ability to capture fine grid features on a coarser grid, thereby reducing computational complexity while maintaining accuracy.
+In the following numerical experiments, we first construct the full-order model based on the standard finite element method to verify the basic feasibility of the proposed algorithm and to present the corresponding reference solutions.
+However, when the mesh is further refined or the size of the training set increases, directly using the finite element method to generate the snapshot space incurs significant computational cost.
+To alleviate this issue, we further introduce the generalized multiscale finite element method described in Section \ref{sec_GMsFEM}.
+This method effectively captures fine-scale features on a coarse grid, thereby reducing the overall computational complexity while maintaining accuracy.